- This post contains affiliate links. Read more here.

 Yorkie love!
 Nothing compares to the unbridled, enthusiastic love of a fun and fuzzy Yorkshire terrier.
 They’re packed with personality and zest for life, and they make wonderful companions for those lucky enough to become their family.
 Want to know more about this sprightly toy breed?
-Yorkie people have these breed facts memorized.
+Yorkie people have these breed facts down by heart.

 Yorkies are super-active

 These little guys are bundles of energy!
 Whether it’s a healthy romp in the yard or a walk around the block, they need some time every day to run and roam.
 You can keep the pace easy when you walk them, however, so those little legs don’t get worn out.

 Yorkies + apartment living = success

 Yorkshire terriers can make great apartment dogs.
 Although they are bouncy, they’re a small breed, so you can even exercise them indoors if you need to.
 Caveat: be sure to work on their barking tendencies with good training and socialization, because Yorkies can be noisy.